 Stress is a natural mental and physical reaction to life experiences.
 Everyone deals with stress from time to time.
 Work, personal relationships, illness, and many other challenging situations trigger stress.
 For many, a small dose of stress can push them to reach their full potential.
 Yet, high-stress levels can seriously affect our mental and physical health.

 Stress can cause racing thoughts, constant worrying, lack of focus, and difficulty making decisions.
 People dealing with constant stress feel overwhelmed, irritable, anxious, and burnt out.
-Successfully managing stress is one of the keys to preserving our wellbeing.
+Successfully managing stress is one of the keys to preserving our well-being.
 Luckily, there are hundreds of techniques for stress relief and relaxation.
 Visualization is one of them.

 Visualization to achieve success in all areas of life

-You can apply visualization to relax and excel in any aspects of your personal and professional life.
+You can apply visualization to relax and excel in any aspect of your personal and professional life.
 In the world of competitive sports, for example, athletes do not only need outstanding physical skills, but also a strong mental game.
 The majority of coaches agree that sports are 90% mental and only 10% physical.
 This is why so many athletes train themselves in visualization or mental imagery alongside their physical training routines.

 It’s not just athletes.
 More and more people attribute the benefits of meditation and their success to visualization.
 What’s more, their effective visual thinking is helping them to put a stop to one of the factors that jeopardize human beings’ success and makes relaxation even harder: stress.